Table of Contents

 - Sharing personal care items that may come in contact with another person's blood, such as razors or toothbrushes (less common)

-In addition, the CDC recently recommended that everyone in the US born during 1945 through 1965 (the "baby boomers") get a one-time blood test for HCV.
-This new recommendation has been released for a number of reasons, including improvements in treatment for hepatitis C and high rates of HCV infection among baby boomers.
+In addition, the CDC recommends that everyone in the US born between 1945 and 1965 (the "baby boomers") get a one-time blood test for HCV.
+This recommendation is based on improvements in treatment for hepatitis C and high rates of HCV infection among baby boomers.
 The Canadian Liver Foundation has made similar recommendations for testing all adults born between 1945 and 1975.

 Tests for HCV include: